escodb/design/src/purpose.md

 # Purpose

-VaultDB is designed to store small numbers (hundreds or thousands) of small objects, typically JSON documents or base-64 blobs, with all data being encrypted at rest.
+EscoDB is designed to store small numbers (hundreds or thousands) of small objects, typically JSON documents or base-64 blobs, with all data being encrypted at rest.
 Its primary application is storage of credentials -- passwords, TOTP keys, configuration parameters, and so on.
 The design has been